HB-713

 Virginia HB 713 — Fostering Access, Innovation, and Responsibility in Artificial Intelligence Act (FAIR AI Act)

-Virginia HB 713 establishes the FAIR AI Act, which imposes a disclosure obligation on developers of base artificial intelligence models requiring them to publish specified model information in their terms of service.
-The bill eliminates 'the AI did it' as a defense in civil and criminal actions for both developers and deployers, preventing defendants from arguing that autonomous AI conduct shields them from liability.
-It creates the FAIR AI Enforcement Fund, administered by the Attorney General, to support state agency enforcement against AI system misuse, bias, and workforce disruption.
-The bill does not create a private right of action, nor does it specify monetary penalties or remedies.
-The bill was left in committee and has not been enacted.
+Virginia HB 713 (FAIR AI Act) would have imposed a limited transparency obligation on developers of base AI models, requiring them to disclose basic model information (name, developer, incorporation location, version date, training data recency, supported languages, and terms of service link) in their terms of service.
+The bill also eliminates 'the AI did it' as a defense in civil or criminal actions — developers cannot claim an AI system autonomously caused harm, and deployers cannot shift blame to the AI system.
+A FAIR AI Enforcement Fund would be established under the Attorney General's authority to support state agency enforcement of AI misuse, bias, and workforce disruption.
+The bill was left in committee and did not advance.

 Summary

-Virginia HB 713 establishes the FAIR AI Act, which imposes a disclosure obligation on developers of base artificial intelligence models requiring them to publish specified model information in their terms of service.
-The bill eliminates 'the AI did it' as a defense in civil and criminal actions for both developers and deployers, preventing defendants from arguing that autonomous AI conduct shields them from liability.
-It creates the FAIR AI Enforcement Fund, administered by the Attorney General, to support state agency enforcement against AI system misuse, bias, and workforce disruption.
-The bill does not create a private right of action, nor does it specify monetary penalties or remedies.
-The bill was left in committee and has not been enacted.
+Virginia HB 713 (FAIR AI Act) would have imposed a limited transparency obligation on developers of base AI models, requiring them to disclose basic model information (name, developer, incorporation location, version date, training data recency, supported languages, and terms of service link) in their terms of service.
+The bill also eliminates 'the AI did it' as a defense in civil or criminal actions — developers cannot claim an AI system autonomously caused harm, and deployers cannot shift blame to the AI system.
+A FAIR AI Enforcement Fund would be established under the Attorney General's authority to support state agency enforcement of AI misuse, bias, and workforce disruption.
+The bill was left in committee and did not advance.

 Enforcement & Penalties